CCI-MOC/esi-leap/docs/esi-leap-policy.md

 ##### Lease
 * GET: an owner can view any lease which is related to an offer owned by the the owner or any lease owned by the owner.
 The owner has restricted access to the GET filters.
-  * 'owner' must be set to the user's project_id
+  * 'owner' must be set to the user's project_id.
     * The default behavior of GET is to retrieve leases owned.
 Not using this variable will return all leases owned, and because an owner may not create leases, will thus be an empty list.
   * 'project_id' can be set to any value if used with the 'owner' variable.
 If used without the 'owner' variable, project_id must equal user's project_id.
   * 'view' variable is not allowed to be set.